 If you suffer from cardiovascular disease, your doctor might prescribe medications to help you keep your condition under control.
 Unfortunately, in some cases, these substances can be harmful to your oral health.
 Many heart medications cause xerostomia, or dry mouth, a condition in which you stop producing sufficient saliva.
-This can increase your risk for gum disease, cavities, and other oral health conditions since your saliva acts as a natural mouthwash, equipped with enzymes to break down food debris and antibacterial compounds.
-To treat your dry mouth, we may recommend special rinses, medicated toothpastes, or artificial saliva.
+This can increase your risk for gum disease, cavities, and other oral health conditions since your saliva act as a natural mouthwash, equipped with enzymes to break down food debris and antibacterial compounds.
+To treat your dry mouth, we may recommend special rinses, medicated toothpaste, or artificial saliva.
 You can also improve your oral health by drinking plenty of water, chewing sugarless gum, and avoiding dehydrating beverages like soda.

 Enjoy a Heart-healthy Smile